Homological stability for automorphism groups: Stability with twisted coefficients

 \subsection{Finite degree coefficient systems}

 Fix objects $A$ and $X$ of $\C$ and recall from Section~\ref{coefsec} that $\C_{A,X}$ denotes the full subcategory of $\C$ generated by the objects of the form $A\op X^{\op n}$.
 Recall also that for a coefficient system $F:\C_{A,X}\to \A$, the associated suspended functor $\Si F:=F\circ \Si_X:\C_{A,X} \to \A$ takes the value $F(A \op X^{\op n+1})$ at $A \op X^{\op n}$, and that $\ker F$ and $\coker F$ denote the kernel and cokernel of the suspension map $F\to \Si F$.
 We will restrict attention in this section to coefficient systems which satisfy a certain {\em polynomiality} condition.
-We will however not use the term polynomial, in order to avoid confusion with other (different though closely related) uses of that terminology in the literature.
-(See Remark~\ref{polrem} below.)
-The following definition is a generalisation of van der Kallen's definition of degree $k$ functors in the case of general linear groups \cite[5.5]{vdK80}:
+The following definition is a generalisation of van der Kallen's definition of degree $k$ functors in the case of general linear groups \cite[5.5]{vdK80}.
+(See Remark~\ref{polrem} below for other, different though closely related, uses of polynomiality terminology in the literature.)

-\begin{Def} A coefficient system $F:\C_{A,X}\to \A$ has {\em degree $r<0$ at $N\ge 0$ with respect to $X$} if $F(A\op X^{\op n})=0$ for all $n\ge N$.
+\begin{Def} A coefficient system $F:\C_{A,X}\to \A$ has {\em degree $r<0$ at $N \in \bZ$ with respect to $X$} if $F(A\op X^{\op n})=0$ for all $n\ge N$.